Ohio Sweepstakes Casinos

 Social and sweepstakes casinos are legal in Ohio.
-The Buckeye State is one of 42 U.S. states that allow various types of sweepstakes.
+The Buckeye State is one of 40+ US states that allow various types of sweepstakes.

 Ohio gaming regulations permit sweeps casinos and traditional sweepstakes contests to operate in the state.
 This guide to Ohio sweepstakes laws aims to clarify the types of sweepstakes that are legal in the state, as well as point Ohio players to the best sweeps casino sites available.